aiven/aiven-docs/docs/products/clickhouse/concepts/clickhouse-tiered-storage.md

     - Information in the **Tiered Storage** tab is updated every hour.

     :::tip
-    To check if you successfully transfered data to object storage, go to [Aiven Console](https://console.aiven.io/) > Aiven for ClickHouse service > **Databases and tables** > **Storage details** of your table.
+    To check if you successfully transferred data to object storage, go to [Aiven Console](https://console.aiven.io/) > Aiven for ClickHouse service > **Databases and tables** > **Storage details** of your table.
     :::

     - There can be unused data in object storage, which is removed once a day.
-Exmaples of such unused data to be removed are the following:
+Examaples of such unused data to be removed are the following:

       - Data before Aiven for ClickHouse performs a merge of parts